Liberty in North Korea: Raising awareness

 LiNK works to shift the attention on North Korea away from high politics and towards the North Korean people through a combination of media, tours, and campaigns.
 They are supported in their efforts by Rescue Teams.

 Rescue Teams

 Formerly known as chapters, Rescue Teams are groups formed at universities, colleges, high schools, churches, and other venues that raise funds for refugee rescues through bake sales, concerts, and other fundraising activities.

 Tours

-LiNK comments on North Korea via biannual national tours in the United States and Canada.
-Tours generally last eleven weeks and consist primarily of LiNK Nomads visiting high schools, colleges, churches, and other community locations to screen LiNK media and answer questions about North Korea and LiNK's work.
+In the past LiNK conducted biannual informational national tours of the United States and Canada.
+The tours generally lasted eleven weeks and consisted primarily of LiNK Nomads visiting high schools, colleges, churches, and other community locations to screen LiNK media and answer questions about North Korea and LiNK's work.

 Campaigns

 LiNK creates and implements campaigns which highlight specific facets of importance regarding North Korea and work to bring under-publicized issues to the attention of the public.
 The most recent campaign was titled Jangmadang, referring to the Korean word for "market" (Jangmadang) that is used in North Korea to refer to a place where North Koreans gather to buy and sell goods.
 Past campaigns have included Bridge (2013), SHIFT (2012), The Reliance (2011), and TheHundred (2009).